syncfusion-content/xamarin-docs/Xamarin/DataGrid/Sorting.md

 documentation: UG
 ---

 # Sorting in Xamarin DataGrid (SfDataGrid)

-The data grid sorts the data by setting the [SfDataGrid.AllowSorting](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_AllowSorting) property to `true`.
+The [Xamarin forms datagrid](https://www.syncfusion.com/xamarin-ui-controls/xamarin-datagrid) sorts the data by setting the [SfDataGrid.AllowSorting](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_AllowSorting) property to `true`.
 It allows sorting the data against one or more columns.
 When sorting is applied, the control automatically rearranges the data to match with the current sort criteria.
 When `SfDataGrid.AllowSorting` is `true`, you can sort the data simply by tapping the column header.
 Once sorting is applied, the control shows a sort icon in the respective column header indicating the direction of sorting.

 To get started quickly with sorting in Xamarin.Forms DataGrid, you can check out this video:
 <style>#XamarinDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style>